-The Assisted Dying Secretariat in the Ministry of Health oversees the service and provides support throughout the process.
+The Assisted Dying Secretariat in the Ministry of Health – Manatū Hauora oversees service regulation, statutory committees, and includes the Office of the Registrar.

-The Assisted Dying Secretariat, within the Ministry of Health, is responsible for overseeing the assisted dying service.
+The Assisted Dying secretariat, within the Ministry of Health (the Ministry), is responsible for regulating the assisted dying service.
 This includes ensuring the service is person-centred, equitable and accessible, and that there are appropriate safeguards in place for the people and practitioners involved.

-The Registrar (assisted dying) is also part of the Secretariat.
+The Registrar (assisted dying) is also part of the team at the Ministry and is supported by the Office of the Registrar.
 The role of the Registrar is an important safeguard that is outlined in the Act.
 They must check that the processes required by the Act have been complied with before the assisted death can take place.
-They can also investigate complaints.
+They also investigate complaints.